 "What My Father Means To Me" is this year's theme for the essays.
 We guarantee every essay submitted will be read at least once if not multiple times.
 All students submitting an essay through their school will receive a Certificate of Participation and a coupon sheet, which includes discounts on events and merchandise, and specially priced Chicago White Sox tickets.
 One hundred fifty-six (156) [...]
 More

 IBPF offers an annual high school essay contest each spring on a topic related to bipolar disorder and mental health stigma.
 It is open to all high school students, aged 13 - 19 years.
-For more information or to apply, please visit the scholarship provider's [...]
+Essays will become property of International Bipolar Foundation and will not be returned.
+Contestant agrees to allow International Bipolar Foundation to publicize essay.
+For more information or to apply, please [...]
 More

 The Intellectual Property Owners (IPO) Education Foundation IP Video Contest is open to individuals who reside in the fifty United States, including the District of Columbia, and territories and possession of the United States, ages 13 and older.
 Contestants will be judged according to their age group: 13-15 years-old, 16-18 years-old, and 19 and over.
 There will be two winners in the 13-15 and [...]
 More

 IAPMO formed the foundation - the International Water, Sanitation and Hygiene Foundation (IWSH) - to help provide safe access to clean water and sanitation systems.
 How would you promote the IWSH projects and what slogan would you use do to so?
-Students must be a current high school senior; or enrolled or accepted as a full-time (12 credit hours) student in an accredited technical school, [...]
+Students must be a current high school senior; or enrolled or accepted as a full-time student in an accredited technical school, community college, trade [...]
 More

 Sister Rita Jeanne Scholarships - named for the Journalism Education Association's long-time treasurer - recognize some of the top high school journalists in the country.
 The contest begins at the state level.
 Winning digital portfolios from the state High School Journalist of the Year competitions are sent via national application form to the national contest.
 Winners announced at the JEA/NSPA [...]
 More